-Though this blog is about growing your creative business, so you can live a life on your own terms and travel whenever, I mainly publish posts about how to grow your blogging side-hustle, so I have a lot of posts about that topic.
+Though this blog is about starting and growing your creative business–your blog–so you have more freedom to travel whenever, I mainly publish posts about how to grow your blogging creative biz, so I have a lot of posts about that topic.

 Ask yourself: what are your main categories?